Radiation tolerance of online trigger system for COMET Phase-I: Experiment

 \subsection{Firmware}

 An overview of the firmware tested in this study is shown in Figure~\ref{FirmwareSetup}.
-For the soft errors in CRAM, a Single Error Mitigation (SEM) IP Core \cite{b11} was utilised to automatically correct SEUs and detect UREs.
+For the soft errors in CRAM, a Single Error Mitigation (SEM) IP Core \cite{b11} was utilised to automatically correct SEUs and detect SEFIs .

 To estimate the soft errors in BRAM region, we prepared two fast-in-fast-out (FIFO) modules with and without built-in ECC module.
-Identical pattern data were injected into both FIFOs at the trigger and stored until the next trigger.
+Identical test pattern data were injected into both FIFOs at the trigger and stored until the next trigger.
+The data pattern injected was a fixed 15 byte arbitrary non-zero test pattern.
 Each FIFO has a length of $2^{16}$ and 64~bits per address, more than 25\% of total memory size allowed in this FPGA chip to maximise the rate of soft errors in BRAM for the test purpose.
 The total FPGA resources utilised for this study are shown in Table \ref{RESOURCES}.

-We utilised the Aurora 8B/10B protocol \cite{b12} bypassing the memory buffer in order to ensure fast data transmission with a fixed latency less than one microsecond between two boards with a 4.8 Gbps data transfer rate.
-Before/after the data injection/extraction from the transceivers/receivers, ECC encoders/decoders are inserted to correct the SEUs and detect the MBE within one clock cycle.
+For the MGT links, we utilised the Aurora 8B/10B protocol \cite{b12} bypassing the memory buffer in order to ensure fast data transmission with a fixed latency less than one microsecond and a 4.8 Gbps data transfer rate.
+In COMET Phase-I the setup will be nearly identical for data transmission between two boards.
+Before/after the data injection/extraction from the transceivers/receivers, ECC encoders/decoders are inserted to correct the SBUs and detect the MBU within one clock cycle.
 The Aurora module provides other connection statuses such as soft error connection (SEC) and lost connection (LC), which are reported by the Aurora IP Core \cite{b12}.
 In both cases they automatically restart the MGT link within 1 s.
 For more validation and offline analysis, entire data from both BRAM and part of the data from the MGT link were sent to the DAQ PC through the SiTCP using TCP/IP protocol.
 Along with these, all of the above error flags were fed into the registers and were updated so that they could be monitored through the UDP command via SiTCP, too.
 An outline of the firmware outlined in this section is shown in Figure \ref{FirmwareSetup}.